12tanais/www-oldphoto/wp-content/plugins/translatepress-multilingual/readme.txt

 == Description ==

 **Experience a better way to translate your WordPress site and go multilingual, directly from the front-end using a friendly user interface.**

+TranslatePress is a WordPress translation plugin that anyone can use.

 The interface allows you to easily translate the entire page at once, including output from shortcodes, forms and page builders.
 It also works out of the box with WooCommerce.